SG7504/Portfolio/README.md

 Thank you for visiting my portfolio repository!
 Feel free to explore the code and connect with me on LinkedIn or through my portfolio site.
 ---

-## 🔥 WHY THIS README IS NOW VERY STRONG